weaveworks-guides/weave-net-legacy/weave-cloud-microservices/cloud-guide-part-2-deploy-continuous-delivery.md

 tag (check quay.io for the tags if it's not on screen somewhere).

-You have to apply this using kubectl, but it would be nice if fluxy could do it for you.
+You have to apply this using kubectl, but it would be nice if fluxy could do it for you, because then you can also turn on automatic deployment (continuous delivery).

 ```